nobabas/MTRN4231/README.md

 <center><img width="500" height="500" alt="endeffector Drawing v1-1" src="img/YOLOv11Output.png"/></center>

 #### RQT GUI
-The GUI is a simple user interface, consisting of 6 buttons being:
+The GUI is a simple user interface, consisting of 6 buttons and a soil sample step graph for data monitoring
 - **Home:** Sends the UR5e arm to the default set home position.
 - **Sample:** Starts default soil sampling process, where target markers locations are probed.
 - **Topography:** Maps surface unevenness by recording the exact Z-height of soil contact across a grid.